 On a 2500 square foot home, an upgrade from a gable to a hip roof might add an additional $10,000 in value.
 A similar upgrade to hip and valley roof could add $25,000 or more depending on the detail and added cost to the structure.

-Looking at homes from the top down may not seem exciting.
+Looking at homes for sale in Clayton from the top down may not seem exciting.
 But it should help you see beyond the décor and price per square foot into the real craftsmanship it took to build a home.
 Hopefully, this will help you see things from a different perspective and perhaps slow you down where you can pick up on things that other buyers miss.

 This is one of the techniques I was taught as a sales manager in the home building industry.
 We used this as a tool to help better evaluate the competition.
 If you have other questions about home construction or would like assistance evaluating a prospective home or homes, please contact us.